-Programming: Pallet editor
+Programming: Pallet Management

-13.1 Pallet editor
+13.1 Pallet management

 Pallet table management is a machine-dependent function.
-The standard functional range will be described below.
+The standard functional range is described below.
 Refer to your machine tool manual for more information.

 Pallet tables are used for machining centers with pallet changers: The pallet table calls the part programs that are required for the different pallets, and activates datum shifts or datum tables.